November 2018Sneak Teak: How an Asian Tree Became the World’s Most Prized Furniture

 However, as Stephen R. Kellert, Professor Emeritus at Yale University’s School of Forestry and Environmental studies, cautions, the end goal of biophilic design shouldn’t simply be about making people more productive at work.
 He says, “It is important to realize that biophilic design is more than just a new way to make people more efficient by applying an innovative technical tool. . .
 The successful application of biophilic design fundamentally depends on adopting a new consciousness toward nature, recognizing how much our physical and mental wellbeing continues to rely on the quality of our connections to the world beyond ourselves of which we still remain a part.”

-A successful biophilic design simulates the feeling of an exterior setting within an interior space by mixing direct experiences with indirect experiences.
+A successful biophilic interior simulates the feeling of an exterior setting within an interior space by mixing direct experiences with indirect experiences.

 Direct experiences include: